skyqii/it3385-MLOps-alda-yingqi/README.md

 A readme file for the deployment guide & folder structure and an URL to the web app

+A deployment guide is a step-by-step document that outlines the process of installing, configuring, and making a software application or system operational in a specific environment.
+It's essentially a roadmap for successfully deploying a product or service.

+Key components of a deployment guide typically include:

+Prerequisites: Necessary hardware, software, and network requirements.
+Installation instructions: Detailed steps to install the application.
+Configuration settings: Guidance on customizing the application to specific needs.
+Testing procedures: Instructions for verifying the installation and functionality.
+Troubleshooting tips: Solutions for common issues that may arise during deployment.
+Security considerations: Best practices for protecting the deployed system.

 What the project does